katxhal/P-rag/README.md

-Here's a README file for your Katxhal RAG app based on our conversations:

 # Katxhal RAG App

 Katxhal RAG App is a Streamlit application that allows you to query PDF files or URLs using a Retrieval-Augmented Generation (RAG) approach.
 It combines the power of large language models (LLMs) with external data sources to provide accurate and context-aware responses.